← Back to Blog

 At a Glance

 PokerCoaching.com puts most of its focus on tournament poker, and it shows.
 Lessons are mainly video-based, but they’re mixed with tools that push you to use what you just learned.
-There is cash game content, but it’s not the main reason people sign up.
-In addition, navigation is easy, the design feels clean and modern, and nothing distracts from studying.
+There’s cash-table stuff available, but it’s not what draws most users to join.
+Also, it’s easy to get around, the look is clean and up to date, and nothing really pulls your attention away from studying.

 Core Features